MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 ```

 ## Pass Your First Test
 Tests have been provided to help you with this assignment.

+You can download the test [here](../hero_test.py) and place it in the same folder as heroperoes.py

 To run the provided tests `cd` into to the project directory in the terminal

 ```
 > cd Super-Hero-Battle